hasnaatmalik/AI4009-Assignments/README.md

-# AI4009 - Advanced Intelligence Assignments
+# AI4009 - Generative AI

 This repository contains assignments for the **AI4009** course.
 Each assignment is organized into its own subdirectory.